-- Alternative from off campus: Use the one-click setup or set your Library Links manually under Scholar Preferences.
+- Alternative from off campus: Set your Library Links manually under Scholar Preferences.
 Note: You will be directed through the university portal before accessing subscribed resources.

-Why use the “Find It at Cal Poly” links?
+Why use the “Get It at Cal Poly” links?

 Google may have indexed the search result from a source to which we do not subscribe.
-Using “Find It at Cal Poly” will check for the requested material in a library-subscribed resource.
+Using “Get It at Cal Poly” will check for the requested material in a library-subscribed resource.
 If the library does not have access to the item you will have the option to request it via Interlibrary Services.
-For more information, see our How-to guide to Find It.

 What if I’m asked to pay for an article?